Top Lesbian Christmas Movies to watch this Holiday Season

 Admittedly there are no gold stars for the storyline – it’s one we are all familiar with, but throw this on with a festive candle, and it’s sure to give you all the feels!

-Ghosting: The Spirit of Christmas
+7. Ghosting: The Spirit of Christmas

 In Ghosting: The Spirit of Christmas, Jess (Aisha Dee) has the best date of her life with Ben (Kendrick Sampson), only to die in a car crash on her way home.
 Jess wakes up as a ghost and Ben thinks Jess is ghosting him after not receiving a reply to a string of messages.

-The only people that can see and hear Jess her spirit are Ben, and her best friend Kara (Kimiko Glenn).
+The only people who can see and hear Jess her spirit are Ben, and her best friend Kara (Kimiko Glenn).
 Jess enlists Kara’s help to find Ben and set the record straight.
 Kara and her relationship with her girlfriend Mae (Jazz Raycole) is a fantastic subplot of the movie.

 Happy viewing and happy holidays, no matter what you celebrate!